The Board recognizes the relationship between student well-being and student achievement as well

 with state requirements and aligned with the Show-Me Standards and Missouri's Frameworks for

 Curriculum Development in Health/Physical Education in all grades.
 The wellness program

 coordinators, in consultation with the wellness committee, will develop procedures that address

 physical education and physical activity.

 Other School-Based Activities

-The wellness program coordinator, in consultation with the wellness committee, is charged with
+The wellness program coordinators, in consultation with the wellness committee, are charged with

 developing procedures addressing other school-based activities to promote wellness.